slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Maintain reserves.
 A man should not employ all his capacity and power at once and on every occasion.
 Even in knowledge there should be a rearguard, so that your resources are doubled.
 One must always have something to resort to when there is fear of a defeat."
 -- Balthasar Gracian [1601]*

+Giving yourself permission to lose guarantees a loss.

-It’s not just about winning.
-The way you win sets you up for the next round.
-Winning is not the end of the road; it’s just a stop along the way.
+It’s not just about winning, the way you win sets up the next round.
+Winning is a stop, not the end of the road.

-Hints:

-- Giving yourself permission to lose, automatically guarantees a loss.

 > *"A fool only wins the first game."
 -- vox populi*